tiagostutz/chimpassist/README.md

 Open source customer service chat plataform

-Backoffice and Frontoffice chat platform made with React for a typical costumer service or support
+Backoffice and Frontoffice chat platform made with React for a typical customer service or support

 ## Server